drkstr101/interesting-paprika/content/pages/index.md

           could be motivation.
 At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a distruction, on remote, it could be motivation.
-      - question: Development operations & systems engineering
+      - question: DevOps & systems engineering
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a